 In Sicily, Sardinia, Spain, and of course throughout Tunisia, this civilisation has left many traces of its presence.
 However, it is difficult to fully envisage Punic cities and their architecture; the remains are often fragmentary, mostly buried and distorted by later developments.

-While the Romans completely rebuilt Carthage, causing most of what remained of the ancient city to disappear, Kerkouane provides a faithful snapshot of the urban planning of a small Punic city.
+While the Romans completely rebuilt Carthage, causing most of what remained of the ancient city to disappear, Kerkouane provides a faithful snapshot of the urban planning of a small Punic town.

-Carthage encouraged the development of this small coastal city in the Cape Bon region, before it was destroyed by a Roman attack in 256 B.C.
+Carthage encouraged the development of this small coastal town in the Cape Bon region, before it was destroyed by a Roman attack in 256 B.C.